 On clear days, Etna herself stares you down from the north end of the street—a surreal backdrop to your espresso break in Piazza dell’Università.
 And if the crowds get too intense, keep walking until you hit the shady, flower-filled slopes of Giardino Bellini.

-• From Catania to Mount Etna and Taormina | Explore two of the most unforgettable things to see in Catania’s region with a guided hike on Mt.
-Etna—visiting ancient craters and a lava cave—followed by a laid-back afternoon wandering the historic streets of Taormina.
+- From Catania: Taormina & Mount Etna Tour | Explore two of the most unforgettable things to see in Catania’s region: a Mount Etna tour, visiting ancient craters and a lava cave, followed by a laid-back afternoon wandering the historic streets of Taormina!
 The tour includes hotel pickup, hiking gear, a Sicilian-style picnic with wine, and sweeping views from the volcano to the coast.

-• From Catania to Neapolis of Syracuse, Ortigia, and Noto | Discover the ancient wonders of Sicily on this day trip from Catania.
+- From Catania to Neapolis of Syracuse, Ortigia, and Noto | Discover the ancient wonders of Sicily on this day trip from Catania.
 Highlights include the Greek and Roman ruins at the Neapolis archaeological park, the historic island of Ortygia, and the baroque beauty of Noto.
-The trip also includes the massive Greek Theater and the Arethusa Fountain, and strolls through UNESCO-listed streets filled with palaces and churches.
+The trip also includes the massive Greek Theater and the Arethusa Fountain, as well as strolls through UNESCO-listed streets lined with palaces and churches.

-• Tour Etna & Wine Tasting | Experience the majesty of Mount Etna, Europe’s highest active volcano, on a small-group tour that includes hiking ancient craters, exploring lava tunnels, and savoring a Sicilian lunch with local wine.
+- Mount Etna Tour & Wine Tasting | Experience the majesty of a Mount Etna tour.
+It’s Europe’s highest active volcano, on a small-group tour that includes hiking ancient craters, exploring lava tunnels, and savoring a Sicilian lunch with local wine.
 Learn how Etna’s volcanic soil shapes the bold flavors of the region’s wines during a tasting at a nearby winery.

-More Things To Do In Sicily, Italy
+- Things To Do In Marzamemi, Sicily

 About The Author